 Understanding the business and the space it operates is an ongoing process.
 I suggest starting with understanding the business strategy – where are we today, where are we going, and how are we going to get there?
 Then inquire about and understand the obstacles and hurdles the business may have to maneuver around or jump over.
 This simple exercise will help flesh out or clarify the key risks that need to be monitored and managed.
 In my opinion, Jim DeLoach said it best, “Risk is often an afterthought to strategy, and risk management is an appendage or “side activity” to performance management.”
 He’s right!

-The National Association of Corporate Directors outlines five categories of risks facing each board, but more importantly, they provide a context for Boards and management to understand the scope of the Board’s risk oversight, as well as the delineation of the Board’s oversight responsibilities and management’s responsibilities for identifying, evaluating, managing and monitoring risk.
+The National Association of Corporate Directors outlines five categories of risks facing each Board.
+Still, more importantly, they provide a context for Boards and management to understand the scope of the Board’s risk oversight, as well as the delineation of the Board’s oversight responsibilities and management’s responsibilities for identifying, evaluating, managing and monitoring risk.

-- Board-approval risks – These risks relate to decisions the Board must make with respect to approving important policies, major strategic initiatives, acquisitions or divestitures, major investments, entry into new markets, etc. Through careful consideration and timely due diligence, directors must satisfy themselves that management’s recommendations regarding these matters are appropriate to the enterprisebefore approving them.
+- Board-approval risks – These risks relate to decisions the Board must make concerning approving important policies, major strategic initiatives, acquisitions or divestitures, significant investments, entry into new markets, etc. Through careful consideration and timely due diligence, directors must satisfy themselves that management’s recommendations regarding these matters are appropriate to the enterprise before approving them.
 Therefore, such matters may prompt the Board to ask questions regarding the associated rewards and risks and even request further analysis before approving management’s recommended actions.
 Key point: The matters requiring Board approval are often specified in the corporate bylaws and various charters of the Board and its respective committees.
 That said, changes in the business may necessitate that the Board and executive management remain on the same page as to what requires Board approval.
 It is important that the Board approve major strategic and policy issues on a before-the-fact basis.